shakefu/bevy-interview/README.md

 # bevy-interview
-Code from doing Bevy interview
+Code from doing the Bevy interview.

 ## Usage

+This script will print out all permutations of a string, one per line.
+It also exports an API for doing this in code.

 Check out the repository and run with: